rosjava/zeroconf_jmdns_suite/README.md

 ## Tutorials

 There are three demo programs.
-First build the rosjava_tutorial_jmdns package and then:
+First build the jmdns_tutorials package and then:

 **Publishing**